bjwillage/bjwillage.github.io/index.md

             Email: bjw94@cornell.edu<br>

-        <br>I am an assistant professor of economics at Louisiana State University.  <br><br>
+        <br>I am an assistant professor of economics at Louisiana State University.
 My research areas are primarily health economics and public economics.
 Generally I am interested in the economic lessons we can learn from policy variation, and particularly how government interventions impact health.

             </div>
         </div>